AlgebraicJulia/WiringDiagrams.jl/README.md

 apply(algebra::MyAlgebra, diagram::AbstractDiagram, arguments)
 ```

-The object computed by `apply` should be convertible to the type `A`.
+Objects computed by this method should be convertible to the type `A`.